Origins of the American Civil War: Nullification crisis

-On May 1, 1833, Jackson wrote of this idea, "the tariff was only the pretext, and disunion and southern confederacy the real object.
+On May 1, 1833, Jackson wrote of this idea, "the tariff was only the pretext, and disunion and Southern confederacy the real object.
 The next pretext will be the negro, or slavery question."

 The issue appeared again after 1842's Black Tariff.
 A period of relative free trade followed 1846's Walker Tariff, which had been largely written by Southerners.
 Northern industrialists (and some in western Virginia) complained it was too low to encourage the growth of industry.

 Gag Rule debates

-From 1831 to 1836 William Lloyd Garrison and the American Anti-Slavery Society (AA-SS) initiated a campaign to petition Congress in favor of ending slavery in the District of Columbia and all federal territories.
+From 1831 to 1836 William Lloyd Garrison and the American Anti-Slavery Society initiated a campaign to petition Congress to end slavery in the District of Columbia and all federal territories.
 Hundreds of thousands of petitions were sent, with the number reaching a peak in 1835.

 The House passed the Pinckney Resolutions on May 26, 1836.
 The first of these stated that Congress had no constitutional authority to interfere with slavery in the states and the second that it "ought not" do so in the District of Columbia.
 The third resolution, known from the beginning as the "gag rule", provided that:

 The first two resolutions passed by votes of 182 to 9 and 132 to 45.
 The gag rule, supported by Northern and Southern Democrats as well as some Southern Whigs, was passed with a vote of 117 to 68.

 Former President John Quincy Adams, who was elected to the House of Representatives in 1830, became an early and central figure in the opposition to the gag rules.
 He argued that they were a direct violation of the First Amendment right "to petition the Government for a redress of grievances".
 A majority of Northern Whigs joined the opposition.
 Rather than suppress anti-slavery petitions, however, the gag rules only served to offend Americans from Northern states, and dramatically increase the number of petitions.

 Since the original gag was a resolution, not a standing House Rule, it had to be renewed every session, and the Adams' faction often gained the floor before the gag could be imposed.
 However, in January 1840, the House of Representatives passed the Twenty-first Rule, which prohibited even the reception of anti-slavery petitions and was a standing House rule.
 Now the pro-petition forces focused on trying to revoke a standing rule.
 The Rule raised serious doubts about its constitutionality and had less support than the original Pinckney gag, passing only by 114 to 108.
 Throughout the gag period, Adams' "superior talent in using and abusing parliamentary rules" and skill in baiting his enemies into making mistakes, enabled him to evade the rule and debate the slavery issues.
 The gag rule was finally rescinded on December 3, 1844, by a strongly sectional vote of 108 to 80, all the Northern and four Southern Whigs voting for repeal, along with 55 of the 71 Northern Democrats.